jeremydgray/loaferbot/README.md

 Level 1 - what do I need to run this locally?
 Python, Slack domain

-Level 2 - version control
-Put it in github
+Level 2 - version control: Put it in github

 Level 3 - build server?
 Chain git to a CI server (I haven’t decided what to use yet)

 Level 4 - AWS instance
-Push it up

 Level 5 - containerize?
 Maybe I can integrate some docker

 Level 6 - how much tooling can we add in?

 Again, the point isn’t a polished Slack bot.
 Frankly, who cares?
 Are there other technologies that I want to learn that are not yet represented here?

 We will find out.